vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 Is it safe to assume/require the file to be encrypted using AES, or should we support other algorithms as well?

+*delimeter*

+The delimeter used in the csv file to separate fields.
+Defaults to `","`.

+*title_row*

+Defaults to true.
+If set it assumes the first row in the csv file contains column names.
+If false columns are named according to their numerical index.

+### Vrl functions

+Two remap functions:

+#### `lookup_csv_row`

+This function will look up a single row within the dataset.
+If a single row is found that data is returned as an object, otherwise this function will error.

+#### `lookup_csv_rows`

+This function returns the results as an array of objects.
+If no row is found an empty array is returned.
+Multiple results just result in multiple rows in the array.

+#### Parameters

+*resource*

+The name of the resource to lookup.
+This must point to a resource specified in the config file eg `resources.csv_file`.

 *criteria*